icpc/ccs-specs/Contest_API.md

 are positive and represent the correct aspect ratio.

-If implementing support for uploading files pointed to by resource links, substitute the href element with a data element with a base64 encoded string of the associated file contents as the value.
+If implementing support for uploading files pointed to by resource links, substitute the href property with a data property with a base64 encoded string of the associated file contents as the value.

 For example